wikimedia/pywikibot/ROADMAP.rst

 Current release changes
 ~~~~~~~~~~~~~~~~~~~~~~~

+* Only run cosmetic changes on wikitext pages (T260489)
+* Leave a script gracefully for wrong -lang and -family option (T259756)
+* Change meaning of BasePage.text (T260472)
 * site/family methods code2encodings() and code2encoding() has been removed in favour of encoding()/endcodings() methods
 * Site.getExpandedString() method was removed in favour of expand_text
 * Site.Family() function was removed in favour of Family.load() method